AndrewMedvedev42/Product-List/README.md

 # Product List

-To start the project, run npm run start or ayrn start
+To start the project, run npm run start or yarn start

-To start the json-server, run npm run json-server or ayrn json-server
+To start the json-server, run npm run json-server or yarn json-server